 Note: If you own a Windows 10 laptop, try below steps before you do any other fixes.

-• Compulsively shutting down your laptop and then take off its battery.
+• Compulsively shut down your laptop and then take off its battery.

 • Hold the power button for 1 minute and then put the battery back.

 • Turn on your PC to check whether black screen error persists.
-If not, proceed below solutions.
+If yes, proceed below solutions.

 Those who can not enter Windows 10 desktop normally may need to enter Safe Mode, and then fix the black screen issue.
 You can press the power button to shut down the PC and repeat this for several times until it comes to the Recovery screen.
 Then follow the on-screen instructions to boot into the Safe Mode.